OUR MISSION STATEMENT

 ASSESSMENT OF CHILDREN, RECORD KEEPING AND REPORTING

 All observations and assessments are an integral part of teaching as they inform future planning for children’s needs and enable staff to set and review targets.
+The Early year’s classes use the whole school assessment system called Evidence for Learning; which has the early year’s development matters curriculum embedded into it.

 - Observations are carried out and recorded as part of ongoing classroom activities.